diegogomesaraujo/tracing-jaeger/README.md

 # tracing-jaeger
-Project to test Jeager with spring-boot
+Project to test Jaeger with spring-boot

 To execute these applications you need the jaeger running.
 For more datails to execute jeager: https://www.jaegertracing.io/docs/1.15/getting-started/